tannerkothlow/unity-dev-diary/guides/top-down-3D-collision/breaking-down-the-problem.md

 # Breaking Down The Problem

 Unity being the flexible engine it is, it can function both as a 3D engine and as a 2D one.
 A number of concessions must be made depending on whichever one you pick.
-With 3D games, assets and eviroments generally require more work to both function properly and look appealing, while 2D games lend themselves more towards certain genres that indie devs find easier to develop for.
+With 3D games, assets and evironments generally require more work to both function properly and look appealing, while 2D games lend themselves more towards certain genres that indie devs find easier to develop for.

 But just because a project is 2D doesn't mean the third axis has to be completely thrown out, we can simulate our very own Z axis through the use of some clever coding, a specialized character object, and responsive colliders.